Iran supreme leader says 'slap in face' delivered to US

 "Last night, a slap in the face was delivered," Ayatollah Ali Khamenei said in a speech broadcast live on state television.

-His remarks came after he had vowed: "severe revenge" for a US drone strike that killed one of Iran's top military commanders near Baghdad international airport last week.
+His remarks came after he had vowed "severe revenge" for a US drone strike that killed Iranian military commander Qasem Soleimani near Baghdad international airport last week.

+Shortly after midnight, Iran fired a series of missiles at bases in Iraq housing US troops, officials in Washington and Tehran said.

+"One important issue is what is our duty now?" following Soleimani's assassination, said the supreme leader.

 Ship breaking: A wealth creator23 Dec 2019 4:40 PM GMT